droglenc/NCMTH107/modules/CE/RBivEDA_CE1.md

 ## Red-Imported Fire Ants and Deer
 <img src="zimgs/RIFA.jpg" alt="RIFA" class="img-right">
 [Allen *et al.* (1997)](http://digitalcommons.unl.edu/cgi/viewcontent.cgi?article=1047&context=ncfwrustaff) investigated the impact of the density of Red-Imported Fire Ants (*Solenopsis invicta*) on the recruitment of Whitetailed Deer (*Odocoileus virginianus*) fawns (an index of does to fawns).
-A modified version of their data is recorded in [RIFA.csv](https://raw.githubusercontent.com/droglenc/NCData/master/RIFA.csv).
+A modified version of their data is recorded in RIFA.csv ([data](https://raw.githubusercontent.com/droglenc/NCData/master/RIFA.csv), [meta](https://raw.githubusercontent.com/droglenc/NCData/master/RIFA_meta.txt)).
 Use this information to write a brief description of this bivariate relationship.

 &nbsp;